-“… …and then he said – well, I’ll leave that up to your imagination – but to circle back to the original question – the growing high-tech footprint in the East Liberty area was impressive, and I was also encouraged by Mayor Peduto, as he clearly likes the sound of his own voice, which is one of the hallmarks of a good waffler.
+“… …and then he said – well, I’ll leave that up to your imagination – but to circle back to the original question – the growing high-tech footprint in the East Liberty area is impressive.
 But most importantly, just like back in Ireland, I found that Pittsburghers have that urge to keep talking endlessly, as if to ever stop talking would force you to look around and become acutely aware of some deep horror about the fragile nature of our existence in this vast universe that you just don’t want to acknowledge.”

 She then goes silent as she drifts off into some dark corner of her mind and looks listlessly off into the distance, and is only lifted out of a death spiral into paralyzing cosmic despair when asked to expound on her pivotal contribution to Waffler’s business plan – the so-called ‘Uh-Huh’ accounts.

 As her melancholy dissipates as quickly as it appeared, she explains how, whereas a proper Waffler account will require that you always send fully-fledged ‘waffles’, those who are still working on their gift of the gab can opt to sign up for an “Uh-Huh” account which will allow you to participate in a limited fashion initially.